 Having a good soup on the stove really helps with the cold enjoyment too.
 I made this because I had some collards that needed to be used and didn’t plan on blogging it, but I ended up loving it so much that I had to share.

 This is my favorite kind of soup.
 I love pea/bean soups that get thick and creamy just from the peas/beans breaking down.
 This one is especially good because it has a ton of cumin, which is my favorite spice, and a bit of cinnamon, which was unexpected but really worked.
 Right before serving, you stir in some fresh lemon juice and that just takes it over the top.

 I typically hate leftovers but I ate this 4 times and could’ve kept going if I didn’t run out of soup!

-- Heat 1 tablespoon olive oil in a large saucepan over medium heat, stir in onion, garlic and salt; cook, stirring often, until softened and translucent, about 4 minutes.
+Heat 1 tablespoon olive oil in a large saucepan over medium heat, stir in onion, garlic and salt; cook until the onion softened and translucent, about 4 minutes.
 Stir in lentils, and cook for 1 minute.
-Pour in water, then bring to a boil over high heat; lower heat to medium-low, cover, and simmer until the lentils are tender, about 15 minutes.
+Pour in water, then bring to a boil over high heat; turn heat to medium-low, cover, and simmer until the lentils are tender, about 15 minutes.

-- Meanwhile, heat 2 tablespoons olive oil in a large skillet over medium heat.
+Meanwhile, heat 2 tablespoons olive oil in a large skillet over medium heat.
 Add collard greens, and cook until wilted, about 10 minutes.
-When the lentils are tender, stir in the collard greens and season with cumin, cinnamon, and garlic; simmer 10 more minutes.
+When the lentils are tender, stir in the collard greens and season with cumin and cinnamon; allow to simmer 10 more minutes.
 Stir in lemon juice before serving.